 - Endometriosis increases your risk of getting ovarian cysts.
-These can bleed or rupture, causing severe pain.
+These can rupture and cause pain and reduced fertility.

-- have a mother or sister who has endometriosis
+- have a mother or sister with the condition

 - haven’t had any children

-If you’re concerned about your risk of ovarian cancer, talk to your GP.
+If you’re concerned about your risk of ovarian cancer, talk to your GP or doctor.

 I’ve heard about a procedure called LUNA – what is this?

 LUNA stands for laparoscopic uterine nerve ablation.
-It's an operation to cut or remove parts of the nerves and ligaments in your pelvis – with the aim of reducing your pain.
+It’s an operation that aims to reduce your pain.

-LUNA is a procedure that aims to reduce your pelvic pain by cutting or removing the nerves and ligaments in your pelvis.
+LUNA is a procedure that aims to reduce your pain by cutting or removing some of the nerves and ligaments attached to your uterus (womb).